-Writing has been used as a tool for healing for hundreds of years.
+Writing and journaling have been used as a tool for healing for hundreds of years.
 Translating our thoughts and feelings into written words offers a host of benefits that support growth and teen mental health.

-The tradition of journal writing dates back to 10th-century Japan.
+The tradition of journaling dates back to 10th-century Japan.
 Ever since then, people have been using expressive writing (writing about the difficult parts of our lives) as a method of transformation and self-discovery.

 In fact, the practice of writing is so powerful that it can increase employment rates for people without jobs, improve the psychological and physical health of cancer patients, and enhance marital satisfaction for recently reunited military couples.